dpux/rnwapp/README.md

 Adding outer code in package.json works as far as imports go but cant compile JSX out of the box.
 Additional work is required to compile JSX for CRA apps.

-yarn build cannot work out of the box without additional wiring.
+yarn build needs to be routed through react-scripts to build prod js